Nova Ukraine: COVID years

-In 2021, Nova Ukraine continued its support, raising $365,627 and spending $293,738 on various projects.
-The organization provided 46 oxygen concentrators to hospitals and expanded its humanitarian efforts through the Heart2Heart Project, supplying essential goods to children and adults with disabilities.
-Nova Ukraine also supported Ukrainian veterans and soldiers, contributed to the ENGin project for youth language skills, organized celebration of Ukraine's Independence Day, and promoted Ukrainian cinema.
+In 2020 and 2021, Nova Ukraine worked to counter the coronavirus pandemic by equipping Ukrainian doctors and nurses with personal protective equipment.
+It purchased and distributed more than 4,200 FFP2 respirators and 2,000 protective suits to 14 hospitals in Ukraine.
+It also distributed oxygen concentrators for hospital patients in 2020 and 2021.
+The Heart2Heart program continued supplying essential goods to children and adults with disabilities.
+Nova Ukraine also supported Ukrainian veterans and soldiers, contributed to the ENGin project for youth language skills and promoted Ukrainian cinema.